 Travelling with children

 All minors (children under 18 years) are required to produce, in addition to their passport, an Unabridged Birth Certificate which shows the details of both parents for all international travel to and from South Africa.
-Should the child be travelling with one parent only or without either of their parents, additional documentation is required
+Should the child be travelling with one parent only or without either of their parents, additional documentation is required For more detailed information view the document below

 Should you have specific dietary requirements or allergies the properties will do their best to accommodate you, but please advise us at least two weeks prior to travel, especially when travel to remote places.